- Preparation before migration

 Here are 3 simple steps to do it:

-- Firstly, go to your account on LitExtension site.
+- Firstly, go to your account on the LitExtension site.

 - Secondly, select from your migration lists the transfer you need to migrate new entities additionally